chipsalliance/VeeRwolf/README.md

 Install [verilator](https://www.veripool.org/wiki/verilator)

-Create an empty directory, e.g. named swervolf, to use as the root of the project.
+Create an empty directory, e.g. named veerwolf, to use as the root of the project.
 This directory will from now on be called `$WORKSPACE`.
 All further commands will be run from `$WORKSPACE` unless otherwise stated.
 After entering the workspace directory, run `export WORKSPACE=$(pwd)` to set the $WORKSPACE shell variable.

 1. Make sure you have [FuseSoC](https://github.com/olofk/fusesoc) version 1.12 or newer installed or install it with `pip install fusesoc`
 2. Add the FuseSoC base library to the workspace with `fusesoc library add fusesoc-cores https://github.com/fusesoc/fusesoc-cores`
-3. Add the swervolf library with `fusesoc library add swervolf https://github.com/chipsalliance/Cores-SweRVolf`
+3. Add the veerwolf library with `fusesoc library add veerwolf https://github.com/chipsalliance/VeeRwolf`
 4. Make sure you have verilator installed to run the simulation. **Note** This requires at least version 3.918.
 The version that is shipped with Ubuntu 18.04 will NOT work

 Your workspace shall now look like this: